nboughton/hugo_theme_robusted/README.md

 ## Supports
 + disqus
-+ custom countdown shortcode for countdowns to any given time
++ custom countdown shortcode for countdowns to any given time, takes two args: date="<javascript date compatible string>" and id="any id you want to give the item"

 ## Customisation
 Custom css should go in static/custom.css